shankie-codes/arts-impact-data-tech-spec/phases/1-minimum-viable-product.md

-#Solution 1 – Minimum viable product (MVP)
+#Phase 1 – Minimum viable product (MVP)

-##Solution overview
+##Phase overview

 Build a WordPress data store for arts impact data.
-The MVP is to build a WordPress site that stores the data and serves it out to the public – but doesn't include the user-friendly data ingestion ([solution 2]((../master/solutions/2-adds-input-form.md))) or data analysis/export ([solution 3]((../master/solutions/3-adds-analysis-app.md))) as these are significant pieces of work in their own right.
+The MVP is to build a WordPress site that stores the data and serves it out to the public – but doesn't include the user-friendly data ingestion ([phase 2]((../master/phases/2-adds-input-form.md))) or data analysis/export ([phase 3]((../master/phases/3-adds-analysis-app.md))) as these are significant pieces of work in their own right.

 Because the MVP would not have front-end data entry for end users, data would be entered by a skilled administrator directly into the WordPress dashboard.
 The site's data, in the MVP, would be available through a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) and a CSV download.